bateso88/acebook-sholk/README.md

 - A user can only edit your own post up to 10 minutes after you have posted it.
 - A user can not edit your own post after 10 minutes
 - A user can not edit their own post after 10 minutes
+- A user can delete their own posts
+- A user can not delete other peoples posts
+- If a user is signed in, the navigation bar should display the following links:
+  Spacebook homepage, Posts, New posts, Settings and Sign out

 ## Key Contributors